Water Gap and Schuylkill Railroad: History

 Plans for the Water Gap and Schuylkill were abruptly terminated in August 1881 by a reorganization of the Alliance Coal Company.
 Of $1,500,000 of stock in the new company, $300,000 was held by Cooper, Hewitt & Co., representing their original stake, while $1,100,000 was paid in by "New York capitalists" and $100,000 by the Central Railroad of New Jersey (CNJ). $400,000 of this capital was earmarked to develop the coal lands of the company and open mines.
 The Reading agreed to haul the company's coal from Pottsville to Tamaqua, where the CNJ could bring it to New York, at the same rate per mile as the CNJ.
 Rossiter W. Raymond, a mining engineer and associate of Hewitt's, became president of the new company, Hewitt its treasurer, and Frederic A. Potts, president of the Midland, its vice-president.
 However, the Water Gap and Schuylkill had no economic rationale without the coal traffic now contracted to the CNJ, and plans to build it were given up.

 The dormant Water Gap and Schuylkill was sold to the CNJ, which was itself leased by the Reading in 1883.
 At the end of 1883, the chartering of the Pottsville and Mahanoy Railroad demonstrated that the Pennsylvania Railroad planned to extend its Schuylkill Branch through Pottsville to a connection with the Lehigh Valley Railroad.
 This branch line paralleled the Reading into the heart of the latter's territories, and the Reading employed frog wars and other obstructive tactics in an attempt to halt construction.

-In January 1884, Reading crews working at night laid a double track along Coal Street in Pottsville, under the Water Gap and Schuylkill charter, to pre-emptively occupy the route chosen by the Pottsville and Mahanoy.
+In January 1884, Reading crews working at night laid a double track along Coal Street in Pottsville, under the Water Gap and Schuylkill charter, to preemptively occupy the route chosen by the Pottsville and Mahanoy.
 The Pottsville and Mahanoy obtained an injunction against the Water Gap and Schuylkill, which was sustained in May 1884.
 With the failure of this attempt, the Water Gap and Schuylkill was abandoned and no further attempt was made to construct it.